MicrosoftDocs/windows-powershell-docs/docset/windows/pkiclient/new-selfsignedcertificate.md

 This example creates a self-signed S/MIME certificate in the user MY store.
 The certificate uses the default provider, which is the Microsoft Software Key Storage Provider.
 The certificate uses an RSA asymmetric key with a key size of 2048 bits.
-This certificate has the subject alternative names of patti.fuller@contoso.com and pattifuller@contoso.com.
+This certificate has the subject alternative names of patti.fuller@contoso.com as RFC822 and pattifuller@contoso.com as Principal Name.

 This command does not specify the **NotAfter** parameter.
 Therefore, the certificate expires in one year.